rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 "Look," they say, as they sketch a remarkable proof that P is _clearly_ not NP -- but it hinges on the existence of a Primicorn.
 We, of course, are reflexively tempted to declare it a neat line of logic that is hopelessly lost by false assumptions.
 But, caught up in their excitement, we instead re-examine the Primicorn, there in the crux of the proof.

-We notice it's presented exactly as we'd expect -- as what we both call "a Primicorn" -- but its _used_ incorrectly.
+We notice it's presented exactly as we'd expect -- as what we both call "a Primicorn" -- but it's _used_ incorrectly.
 In fact, it's used exactly as if it were logically _not_ a Primicorn!

 How can this be?
 How can we both wrap the exactly same symbols in an existential proposition, and get different answers back, so to speak?